evilsocket/www.pwnagotchi.ai/content/intro/_index.md

 ### <span class="face">(-__-)</span> bored

-If there're no friendly units around and the amount of consecutive inactive epochs reached `personality.bored_num_epochs`.
+If there are no friendly units around and the amount of consecutive inactive epochs reached `personality.bored_num_epochs`.

 ### <span class="face">(╥☁╥ )</span> sad

-If there're no friendly units around and the amount of consecutive inactive epochs reached `personality.sad_num_epochs`.
+If there are no friendly units around and the amount of consecutive inactive epochs reached `personality.sad_num_epochs`.

 ### <span class="face">(ب__ب)</span> lonely

 If your Pwnagotchi just lost contact with a friendly unit that was nearby, or if the amount of missed interactions with access points or client stations
-(that is the amount of times it tried to send some type of packet but missed the target because not in range anymore) is greater or equal than `personality.max_misses_for_recon`.
-And there're no friendly units around.
+(the amount of times it tried to send some type of packet but missed the target because it isn't in range anymore) is greater or equal than `personality.max_misses_for_recon`.
+And there are no friendly units around.

 ### <span class="face">(☓‿‿☓)</span> broken